EverythingMe/fabric-aws/README.md

 # Fabric AWS integration

 Ever used pychef's fabric integration and loved it?
 This project aims to integrate AWS with fabric.
-You can decorate your fabric tasks to run on an Autoscaling group (which can also be a part of a Cloudformation stack)
+You can decorate your fabric tasks to run on an Autoscaling group (which can also be a part of a Cloudformation stack), or on various EC2 instance attribues (tags, instance-type, instance id, etc.)

 ## Installation
 * `pip install fabric-aws`